zaxx-q/AI-Bridge/README.md

 - `/summarize` - Summarize image content
 - `/describe` - Describe image in detail
 - `/code` - Extract code from image
+- `/textedit` - Logical endpoint used by TextEditTool sessions
 - And more... (customizable in config.ini)

 #### Show Modes